newscred/webhook-broker/docs/tech-specs/basic-spec.md

 We can now overlay an aspect of _priority_ on this dispatcher process as well.
 For example, if there is a relatively higher priority message for a Consumer in a Channel, then in most cases that should be delivered first; one effect of introducing priority is, it will deliberately disrupt the order even further.
 Priority will allow producers to dictate in relative sense which should be delivered earlier provided they are both enqueued for delivery; it could very well be the cause that a relatively low and high priority message can be attempted to deliver concurrently.
 As the fail-safe mechanism will use the same process as the regular, it should respect priority if that is chosen.
 One important consideration would be, when priority is switched on, it will definitely impact overall throughput since there will be an active attempt to order queued messages by priority.

-## Use cases

-The obvious goal is to serve the purpose of Enterprise Service Bus over HTTP; it is best suited when ordering is not a necessity; for example, change streams with optimistic locking.
-This Broker is not intended to be used as a replacement for Kafka or AWS Kinesis when order sequence is absolutely necessary.

-### Additional Possibilities

-* Using Python Decorators and controlled controllers (specific to FastAPI and Flask) we can use this broker to implement Celery like message processor
-* We can create a similar library wrapper imitating [Bull](https://github.com/OptimalBits/bull) using this broker as backend
-* Using message priority we can have large back ground scripts generate a lot of event which will not hamper user action generating events from application

 ## Implementation Consideration

 ### Language Choice